zzdtravel

 Waitangi Treaty Grounds

-Waitangi Treaty Grounds-September 2024
+Waitangi Treaty Grounds-November 2024

 Occupying a headland draped in lawns and bush, this is NZ's most significant historic site.
 Here, on 6 February 1840, after much discussion, the first 43 Māori chiefs signed the Treaty of Waitangi with the British Crown; eventually, over 500 chiefs would sign it.
 Admission incorporates a guided tour and a spirited cultural performance, and entry to the Museum of Waitangi, the Whare Rūnanga (Carved Meeting House) and the historic Treaty House.